A Torus Theorem for homotopy nilpotent groups: Introduction

-However, by working in the homotopy category, significant information is lost.
-The natural analogue of nilpotency for loop spaces (i.e. group like spaces) is the following formal translation of central extensions.
-A homotopy abelian group should be an infinite loop space as it should be commutative not only up to homotopy, but up to all higher homotopies.
-Thus, we replace central extensions by principal fibrations whose fiber is an infinite loop space.
-The invariant which is introduced in this way is the minimal number of extensions by such principal fibrations needed to construct a given loop space.
+The central extensions approach will be this article's viewpoint.
+A homotopy commutative (or $1$-nilpotent) group is an infinite loop space as it should be commutative not only up to homotopy, but up to all higher homotopies.
+Therefore a natural analogue notion of nilpotency for loop spaces (i.e. group like spaces) is the following formal translation.
+We replace central extensions by principal fibrations whose fiber is an infinite loop space and, the invariant which is introduced in this way is the minimal number of extensions by such principal fibrations needed to construct a given loop space.
 We call this invariant the \emph{extension by principal fibrations length}, or epfl for short.
+Let us mention that considering a central extension of groups as a principal fibration by taking classifying spaces, is a classical procedure (see \cite[Lemma~IV.1.12]{MR2035696}).
+It appears notably in algebraic K-theory, in Quillen's use of the plus construction, a point of view adopted for example in \cite{MR0649409}.

 The relationship to Goodwillie calculus is provided by the structure of the Goodwillie tower.
-Let $F$ be a functor from spaces to spaces and $F\rightarrow P_n F$ denote the $n$-excisive approximation of $F$.
-The homotopy fiber $D_n F$ of the natural transformation $P_n F \rightarrow P_{n-1} F$ is a homogeneous excisive functor and Goodwillie, \cite{MR1162445}, showed that they are classified by a spectrum together with an action of the symmetric group $\Sigma_n$.
+Let $F$ be a functor from spaces to spaces and $F\rightarrow P_n F$ denote the $n$-excisive approximation of $F$, \cite[Section~1]{MR2026544}.
+This means that $P_1 F$ is basically a homological functor turning homotopy push-outs into homotopy pull-backs and more generally $P_n F$ satisfies higher excision, \cite[Definition~2.1]{MR1162445}.
+The homotopy fiber $D_n F$ of the natural transformation $P_n F \rightarrow P_{n-1} F$ is a homogeneous $n$-excisive functor, \cite[Proposition~1.17]{MR2026544}, and Goodwillie showed that it is classified by a spectrum together with an action of the symmetric group $\Sigma_n$, \cite[Section 5]{MR2026544}.
 Concretely $D_n F (X)$ is the infinite loop space corresponding to the $\Sigma_n$-equivariant smash product of this spectrum with $X^{\wedge n}$.
-Even better, this fibration of functors is actually principal, \cite{MR2026544}.
+Even better, this fibration of functors is actually principal, \cite[Lemma~2.2]{MR2026544}.

 In this paper, we prove the following.\\

 {\bf Theorem~\ref{thm:inequalities}} {\it Let $Z$ be a pointed connected space.
 Then, we have the inequalities

 }